Tympanometry has been routinely performed since the 1970s.

 - A Eustachian tube problem (this tube connects the middle ear with the nose and upper throat)

 This test may only need to be performed once to evaluate a problem.
-However, for monitoring purposes, doctors might choose to do it every few weeks over the course of several months.
+However, for monitoring purposes, specialists might choose to do it every few weeks over the course of several months.

 Since it is typically children having this procedure, parents can do a few things to help them prepare, such as letting the child know that they need to be still.
 When they know what to expect, it tends to make it easier for kids to handle during the actual test.
 It might help to use a doll to show them how the procedure works.
 For adults, no preparation is needed.